collective-soundworks/soundworks/README.md

 ###### Events

 - `'sync:stats' : stats:Object`
   The `ClientSync` module emits the `'sync:stats'` event each time it resynchronizes the local clock on the sync clock.
-In particular, the first time this event is fired indicates that the clock is now in sync with the sync clock.
+In particular, the first time this event is fired indicates that the clock is now in sync with the sync clock (and we call the `.done()` method).
 The `'sync:stats'` event is associated with the `stats` object, whose properties are:
   - `timeOffset`
     The `timeOffset` property contains the average time offset between the client clock and the sync clock, based on the latest ping-pong exchanges.
   - `travelTime`